RC Glider Wing Setups

 - Full House Glider Wings Explained

-Learning about 'full house' rc glider wing setups might not be high on your agenda if you've just entered the radio control gliding hobby, but there will probably come a time when you want to fly a more advanced glider and so will need to know about the wing functions available to you.
+Learning about 'full house' rc glider wing setups might not be high on your agenda if you've only just entered the radio control gliding hobby, but there will probably come a time when you want to fly a more advanced glider and so will need to know about the wing function options available to you.

 To state the obvious, non-powered rc gliders rely solely on different types of air movement and lift to keep airborne.
 By using the flaps and ailerons in various ways it is possible to dynamically change the way the wing generates lift, and thus the glider's flight performance can be changed.

-Camber: when activated the flaps and ailerons all drop down a few millimeters, all together and by the same amount.
-The result of dropping the entire trailing edge of the wing slightly is to increase lift without increasing drag too much.
+When activated the flaps and ailerons all drop down a few millimeters, all together and by the same amount.
+The result of dropping the entire trailing edge of the wing slightly is to increase lift without noticeably increasing drag.

 Camber is used, for example, when a thermal has been found and you want to squeeze as much lift generation out of your glider wing as possible.

 Above: Camber drops the trailing edge of the wing slightly.